emsig/emg3d/README.rst

 Features
 ========

-- Multigrid solver for 3D electromagnetic diffusion with regular grids (using :class:`discretize.TensorMesh`).
+- Multigrid solver for 3D electromagnetic diffusion with regular grids.
 - Tri-axial electrical anisotropy.
 - Can be used as a standalone solver or as a pre-conditioner for various Krylov subspace methods implemented in SciPy, e.g., BiCGSTAB